Welcome to today's edition of the Rush 24-7 podcast.

 So for the good of the party, after applying a reasonable due diligence, we ought to be prepared to wave a white flag on Sotomayor, give Colin Powell a big bear hug, and sincere thanks for sticking it out and moving on.

-And Mark McKinnon just, you know, wave the white flag on this and then embrace Colin Powell.
+And Mark McKinnon, just, you know, wave the white flag on this and embrace Colin Powell.

 What's a logical conclusion here?

-Because any time we oppose or object to anything the left does or any person of the left who is a minority, we lose because we make voters mad.
+Because anytime we oppose or object to anything the left does or any person on the left who is a minority, we lose because we make voters mad.

 So we may as well just throw in a towel on everything now.